F5Networks/terraform-provider-bigip/docs/resources/bigip_as3.md

 }

-on running above 2 resources , we will be able to deploy Applications - `path_app1 , path_app2` on Tenant `Test` now, if we run `terraform destroy -target=bigip_as3.as3-example2` , only `path_app2` will be deleted from Tenant.
+On running above 2 resources , we will be able to deploy Applications - `path_app1 , path_app2` on Tenant `Test` now, if we run `terraform destroy -target=bigip_as3.as3-example2` , only `path_app2` will be deleted from Tenant.